Neal Cotts: Texas Rangers

 Cotts signed with the Texas Rangers and was in contention in spring training to return to the Major Leagues, but suffered an arm strain injury.
 He finally appeared in a professional game for the first time since 2009 on June 11, 2012, pitching for the Texas Rangers' Triple-A affiliate Round Rock.
 He finished the season with Round Rock posting a 4.55 ERA with 3 saves while striking out 41 in 31.2 innings.

 On November 12, 2012, Cotts signed a minor league deal with an invitation to spring training to return to the Rangers organization.
 He failed to make the Rangers out of spring training in 2013 and rejoined Round Rock.
 He posted a 0.78 ERA with a 3–1 record and was promoted to the Rangers on May 21, 2013.
-After a nearly four-year absence from the Major Leagues, he threw six pitches against Oakland on May 21.
+After a nearly four-year absence from the Major Leagues, he threw six pitches against the Oakland Athletics on May 21.
 His agent Joe Bick said, "When he went back to the mound that first time, I had a lump the size of a softball in my throat."
-He said of his return to the Major Leagues, "There's a point where you go through all of it where you don't know if you're ever going to play again; I never was really accepting of that."
-He became a left-handed specialist for the Rangers bullpen.
-However, he had better platoon splits against right-handed batters than left-handed batters after joining the Rangers.
+Cotts said of his return to the Major Leagues, "There's a point where you go through all of it where you don't know if you're ever going to play again; I never was really accepting of that."
+He became a left-handed specialist for the Rangers' bullpen.
+However, Cotts had better platoon splits against right-handed batters than left-handed batters after joining the Rangers.
 In 2013, he held opposing right-handed batters to a .436 on-base plus slugging (OPS) percentage while left-handed hitters had a .565 OPS.

-Cotts returned to the Rangers in 2014 and pitched in a career high 73 games.
+Cotts returned to the Rangers in 2014 and pitched in a career-high 73 games.
 However, he was not as effective as he was the year before.
 He was granted free agency after the season and was not re-signed by the club.

-Milwaukee Brewers/Minnesota Twins
+Milwaukee Brewers / Minnesota Twins

 On January 29, 2015, Cotts signed a one-year, $3 million contract with the Milwaukee Brewers.
-On August 21, 2015, Cotts was traded to the Minnesota Twins for a player to be named later or cash considerations.
+On August 21, Cotts was traded to the Minnesota Twins in exchange for a player to be named later or cash considerations.
 In 68 appearances split between the Brewers and Twins, he was 1–0 with a 3.41 ERA in 63 1/3 innings while striking out 8.2 and walking 3.1 per nine innings.